 Diagnosis of circadian rhythm disorders

 Assessment of these disorders involves interview, sleep diaries (from parents/carers if necessary) and actigraphy for 14 days.
-In the case of DSWPD and ASWPD it is recommended to give a morningness-eveningness questionnaire (Horne and Ostberg 1976.
+In the case of DSWPD and ASWPD it is recommended to give the morningness-eveningness questionnaire (Horne and Ostberg 1976.

 Treating circadian rhythm disorders

 Current understanding of circadian rhythms and sleep physiology provides a strong theoretical basis for the use of melatonin in some, but not all CRDs.
 Empirical evidence for efficacy is strong in some CRDs, but weak or absent in others.
-Melatonin agonists may be promising in the treatment of CRDs but there remains a need for RCTs in well characterized CRD populations.
+Melatonin agonists may be promising in the treatment of CRDs, but there remains a need for RCTs in well-characterized CRD populations.

 There is solid evidence to support the use of melatonin in jet lag (Spiegelhalder 2017) but (immediate release) melatonin has to be taken near desired bedtime otherwise there may undesired daytime sleepiness.
 An evidence-based strategy for minimising jetlag which includes strategic scheduling of sleep combined with melatonin is given by Sack (Sack, 2010).